 Mood swings, body ache, tenderness of breasts, stomach cramps, giddiness, fatigue, irritability are all problems that we face before and during periods.
-Around 10 days before our period starts, ovulation takes place, and the hormonal changes that take place in our body bring about the symptoms that announce that our periods are just round the corner.
+Around 10 days before our period starts, ovulation takes place, and the hormonal changes that take place in our body bring about the symptoms that announce that our periods are just around the corner.

 Our moods swing from ecstasy to irritability, and we can shed tears at the drop of a hat!
 Our anger too can shoot through the roof if we don’t control it in time.
 It’s really a tough time to handle.
-But, there are certain changes that you can make in your daily life, diet and lifestyle that will help you manage the symptoms better.
+But, there are certain changes that you can make in your daily life, diet, and lifestyle that will help you manage the symptoms better.

 SELF-CARE TIPS FOR A HAPPY PERIOD: